-The Department of Planning, Industry and Environment (DPIE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.
+The Department of Planning and Environment (DPE) is committed to adopting innovative and flexible ways of working to help employees strike the right balance between a rewarding career and everything else that life has to offer.

-Most DPIE employees work an average of 35 hours per week, over a four-week period.
+Most DPE employees work an average of 35 hours per week, over a four-week period.
 Many employees work on a ‘flexitime’ system, depending on the nature of the work they perform.
 This means that, by working extra hours on one day, they can take time off on other days.

 Two staff members can share a position, either temporarily or permanently.
 For example, they can take turns to work two or three days each week.
 A job-sharing arrangement is possible if:

 - both employees agree to the arrangement

 - the arrangement is fair and equitable to them

-- the arrangement is in the best interests of DPIE and does not detract from standards of customer service.
+- the arrangement is in the best interests of DPE and does not detract from standards of customer service.